Brian Sisley

-Brian D. Sisley (January 18, 1964 – January 31, 2013) was an American football defensive end.
+Brian D. Sisley (January 18, 1964 – January 31, 2013) was an American professional football defensive end.
 He played for the New York Giants in 1987 and appeared in three games.
-One of the NFL's replacement players during the players strike, he had previously played college football for the South Dakota State Jackrabbits.
+One of the National Football League (NFL)'s replacement players during the players strike, he had previously played college football for the South Dakota State Jackrabbits.
 He died in 2013, at the age of 49.